lm-sys/FastChat/README.md

 FastChat is an open platform for training, serving, and evaluating large language model based chatbots.
 The core features include:
 - The weights, training code, and evaluation code for state-of-the-art models (e.g., Vicuna, FastChat-T5).
-- A distributed multi-model serving system with Web UI and OpenAI-compatible RESTful APIs.
+- A distributed multi-model serving system with web UI and OpenAI-compatible RESTful APIs.

 ## News
 - [2023/05] 🔥 We introduced **Chatbot Arena** for battles among LLMs.
 Check out the blog [post](https://lmsys.org/blog/2023-05-03-arena) and [demo](https://arena.lmsys.org).